 Termination decisions will be subject to review through independent tribunals or arbitration panels to prevent abuse.
+A public government registry shall document all wrongful termination cases, the outcome, and any enforcement action that resulted from that termination.

 Whistleblowers and union members shall be protected from retaliatory dismissal.